 Outpatient Treatment on Cape Cod

-Outpatient Treatment Available
+Intensive Outpatient (IOP) Available

 As a resident of Brady’s Landing, you will have access to Partial Hospitalization and Intensive Outpatient Programs provided by one of the leading alcohol and substance abuse facilities on Cape Cod.
 If full time treatment is required, clients will work directly with our partner facility in Mashpee.
 In cases where it is not possible to take extended time off from work, clients can opt to enroll in IOP to provide additional support in their recovery.
 Outpatient treatment programs are often the next step following residential or in-patient rehab.